poovamraj/PinEditTextField/README.md

 - Use any type of keyboard you would like for the View.
 - Customize the distance between your Pin Fields.
 - Enable or disable cursor to your Pin Fields.
-- Highlight only the currently active Field or the whole Pin Field
+- Highlight only the currently active Field or the whole Pin Field.
+- Keep the keyboard open or closed after the Text is entered.

 License
 =======